ugonnaagwu/practicechangeremote/Week 1/[PM1.3] HMW and ideation.md

 5. Pick two themes.
 Build two concise problem statements from the groups you've created.
     * The problem statements should be meaningful, actionable, and human-centric.

-### Kick off crazy 8s
+### Kick off 8s

-Next we're moving on to crazy 8s.
+Next we're moving on to 8s.
 You're responsible for keeping your own time.
 Focus on high-level solutions and move beyond just an app or technology.
 Anything is possible.
 There is no limit.

-### Two rounds of crazy 8s and sharing
+### Two rounds of 8s and sharing

-2 x Crazy 8s
+2 x  8s

 1. Fold a paper into eight sections and pick one of the How Might We problem statements to start with.
 2. Start a timer for 5 minutes.
 Draw something in each section.